Vectorized/SUTD-Staff-Room-Maps-old-Dover-edition/README.md

 We have uploaded it to the Google Play store:   https://play.google.com/store/apps/details?id=com.vengestudios.sutdstaffroommaps

-Alternatively, load the apk file in this project to your android phone.
+Alternatively, you can load the apk file included in this project to your android phone.